MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 |- Contributor + Owner &nbsp;_-or-_<br>- Contributor only|Reader|
 |- Reader + Contributor + Owner &nbsp;_-or-_<br>- Reader + Owner &nbsp;_-or-_<br>- Reader only|In v9.2+, all API access denied.<br>In v9.1, not applicable since Reader is never declared.|

-## Assign roles to AD/LDAP and Azure AD users
+## Assign roles to AD/LDAP & AAD users

 If you configure Machine Learning Server (or R Server) to [use Active Directory/LDAP or Azure Active Directory authentication](configure-authentication.md), then you can assign roles using Active Directory groups as follows: